 Or maybe this clown tickles your funny bone.

 I wonder how many Dallas toys were made.
 Wouldn’t be surprised if J.R. was the only one.
+Update: This is a decanter with a music box that plays the Dallas theme.

 Sorry, Marky Mark, but your disco moves don’t impress me in the least.